martin-montas/gping/README.md

 @martin-montas

 ### Future Development:
-- Add support for loggin to a json file
+- Add support for loggin to a Json file